stevhliu/transformers/docs/source/en/chat_templating.md

 A model may have several different templates for different use cases.
 For example, a model may have a template for regular chat, tool use, and RAG.

 When there are multiple templates, the chat template is a dictionary.
 Each key corresponds to the name of a template. [`~PreTrainedTokenizerBase.apply_chat_template`] handles multiple templates based on their name.
-It looks for a template named `default` in most cases and if it can't find one, it rases an error.
+It looks for a template named `default` in most cases and if it can't find one, it raises an error.

 For a tool calling template, if a user passes a `tools` parameter and a `tool_use` template exists, the tool calling template is used instead of `default`.